mjpitz/aetherfs/ARCHITECTURE.md

 As I've run more workloads on my Raspberry Pis, I've found myself wanting a different type of file system.
 Since my pis don't have a lot of disk capacity, I want to be able to distribute parts of my total data across the cluster.
-In addition to that, I want to deduplicate blocks of data that might repeat between versions of that to help keep the footprint low.
+In addition to that, I want to deduplicate blocks of data that might repeat between versions to help keep the data footprint low.

 ### Concepts